mdecicco/ts-native/README.md

 - Be easy to debug in realtime
 - Be reasonably fast when not compiled to machine code
 - Be easy to include into existing projects, with as few dependencies as possible (Only one right now is asmjit)
-- To have IR code that is similar to MIPS assembly (because that's what I learned with and x86 seems really confusing)
+- To have VM code that is similar to MIPS assembly (because that's what I learned with and x86 seems really confusing)
 - To have script code be JIT compiled _entirely_ to native code with no slow checks in place, all checks should happen during compilation

 ## Why